Cinbarker/MicroFTDI/README.md

 ## V3:

 #### V3 Changelog:
-- Added R7 resistor that can be removed if using external regulator.
+- Added J1 Jumper that can be connected in order to use internal regulator.
 - Switched RX and TX label on LEDs.
-Now the are labelled from the computer's (USB) perspective.
+Now the are labelled from the computer's (USB) perspective, which feels more natural to me.

 #### EasyEDA link:
 https://oshwlab.com/Cinbarker/ftdi-c_copy